libp2a/libp2a-node/README.md

 # Introduction

-libp2a provides access to hundreds of APIs through natural language commands and one unified authentication system.
+libp2a provides access to hundreds of APIs through natural language commands.
 Here's an example of what is looks like:

 ```js
 import { call } from "@libp2a/libp2a"